-Finding a great fit for your company is rare enough that when you do find someone who is willing to take your company to the next level, you should do everything you can to get them on board … even if it means making a relocation pitch.
+Finding a great fit for your company is challenging enough that when you do find someone who is willing to take your company to the next level, you should do everything you can to get them on board … even if it means making a relocation pitch.
 In this article we go over the best way to convince your candidates to move to you, including a relocation pitch email template to make sure you cover all your bases.

 1) Mention cost of living